rhysd/actionlint/README.md

 ```

 - `self-hosted-runner`: Configuration for your self-hosted runner environment
-  - `labels`: Label names added to your self-hoted runners as list of string
+  - `labels`: Label names added to your self-hosted runners as list of string

 Note that configuration file is optional.
 The author tries to keep configuration file as minimal as possible not to
 bother users to configure behavior of actionlint.
 Running actionlint without configuration file would work fine in most